puppetlabs/puppet-docs/source/puppet/5.0/upgrade_major_server.markdown

 Unlike the automated upgrades of Puppet agents, Puppet Server upgrades are a manual process because you need to make more decisions during the upgrade.

-An upgraded Puppet Server can handle both Puppet 3 and Puppet 4 agents.
-Don't start upgrading agents until after the servers are stabilized.

 ## Prepare to upgrade

 Before upgrading, complete the [pre-upgrade steps](./upgrade_major_pre.html) to ensure your Puppet infrastructure is stable and running the following things: